wesley1001/moveit-mobile/README.md

 Make sure you have the [certificates for signing](https://trello.com/c/Kx1O4MB0/42-apk-signing) the builds in `android/app`.
 That's it - you're done.

 ## Configuration
-Rename `config.json.example` to `config.json` and change the appropriate parameters.
+Change the appropriate parameters in `envConfig.json`.

 ## Build